inc2734/mw-wp-form/readme.txt

 * Added   : Add API to get the data for mail.
 * Added   : Add setting of response status in saved contact data.
 * Added   : Add response status and memo in csv.
+* Added   : Add returning link from detail of database saving data to list page.
 * Changed : WordPress 3.7 higher is required.

 = 1.7.1 =